christopherk26/lego-set-data/README.md

 I am using https://www.kaggle.com/datasets/mrpantherson/lego-sets, a data set on kaggle about LEGO sets from rebrickable, (which is a LEGO website database that tracks the prices of LEGO sets on the market).

+You can click images to make them bigger, so that you can see them in more detail.

 Enjoy.

 ![image](https://github.com/christopherk26/PandasProject/assets/59146391/94e8e350-7a9c-4835-8167-bf4d65e70b03)